RocketDocs vs. Arphie: AI-native vs. enterprise-grade

 Is Arphie a long-term threat to RocketDocs?

-Arphie is a real and well-funded competitor with serious AI capability and aggressive market execution.
+Arphie is a real and well-funded competitor.
 The difference in target buyer is the most important context: Arphie targets high-growth tech with AI-first procurement; RocketDocs targets regulated industries with compliance-first procurement.
 Both can grow without directly competing for the same buyers.
 Where they overlap (enterprise tech vendors with compliance requirements), the platform that wins is the one whose architecture better fits the specific buyer's requirements.

 Should we evaluate both?